Add an exotic flair to your garden. The purple passion vine is one of my all-time favorite plants. It is easy to grow passion vines in Phoenix.

 Yes, passion vines are host plants for Fritillaries.
 If you want to attract butterflies a passion vine is a great host plant.

 They lay their eggs on the vine.
-The vine will be covered in caterpillars that love to much on the leaves.
+The vine will be covered in caterpillars that love to munch on the leaves.